ABOUT

 BIO

-Celeste Watkins-Hayes is the Joan and Sanford Weill Dean of the University of Michigan's Gerald R. Ford School of Public Policy.
-She also holds the titles of Jean E. Fairfax Collegiate Professor of Public Policy, University Diversity and Social Transformation Professor, and professor of sociology.
-Dr. Watkins-Hayes is an internationally recognized scholar and expert widely credited for her research at the intersection of inequality, public policy, and human service institutions, with a special focus on HIV/AIDS; poverty; and race, class, and gender studies.
+Celeste Watkins-Hayes is the Joan and Sanford Weill Dean of Public Policy at the University of Michigan's Gerald R. Ford School of Public Policy.
+She also holds the titles of Jean E. Fairfax Collegiate Professor of Public Policy, University Diversity and Social Transformation Professor, and Professor of Sociology (her tenured sociology appointment converted to a courtesy role when she assumed the deanship at the Ford School).

-In 2025, she was appointed to the Presidential Advisory Council on HIV/AIDS (PACHA), where she contributes her expertise to shape national HIV/AIDS policy.
-She has published three books, numerous journal articles and edited volumes, and pieces in The New York Times, The Atlantic, The Chronicle of Higher Education, and Chicago Magazine.
-She is frequently quoted in the popular press as a national expert on social inequality, HIV/AIDS, and societal safety nets.
-Her book Remaking a Life: How Women Living with HIV/AIDS Confront Inequality (2019, University of California Press) won seven awards, including the American Sociological Association (ASA) Distinguished Book Award, the discipline's highest book honor.
-Watkins-Hayes' first book, The New Welfare Bureaucrats: Entanglements of Race, Class, and Policy Reform, was a Finalist for the 2009 C. Wright Mills Book Award from the Society for the Study of Social Problems and the 2011 Max Weber Book Award from the American Sociological Association.
+An internationally recognized scholar and expert, Dr. Watkins-Hayes is widely credited for her groundbreaking research at the intersection of inequality, public policy, and human service institutions, with a particular focus on HIV/AIDS, poverty, and the dynamics of race, class, and gender.
+Her book Remaking a Life: How Women Living with HIV/AIDS Confront Inequality (2019, University of California Press) won seven awards, including the American Sociological Association’s Distinguished Book Award, the discipline's highest book honor.
+Her first book, The New Welfare Bureaucrats: Entanglements of Race, Class, and Policy Reform, was a finalist for both the 2009 C. Wright Mills Book Award and the 2011 Max Weber Book Award.